 A Sociology Major Can Do Many Different Things

 - Social and Human Service Specialists

-Helping Individuals, Families, & Communities Succeed
+Helping Individuals, Families and Communities Succeed

 - Medical and Public Health Social Workers